What is Topic Cluster and how using them can power-up your 2021 SEO content strategy

 - Import the keywords and activate the cluster to a group.
 You can manage the clusters by breaking the topics with many keywords into two or more or filtering out the ones you feel are not worthwhile.

-- Let’s figure out how to apply these strategies into a real scenario with “indoor plant" topic.
+- Let’s figure out how to apply these strategies into a real scenario with an “indoor plant" topic.

 Use case scenario

 Choose a topic that is informative enough to be broken into many subtopics and derivative pages.
-For this case scenario here, we will be dealing with “indoor plant”.
+For this case scenario here, we will be dealing with an “indoor plant”.
 Here is a detailed run-through of how to create a topic cluster.

 Step 1: Run the topic discovery tool with the seed keyword

-Run your seed word, in this case “indoor plant” through the topic discovery tool.
+Run your seed word, in this case, “indoor plant” through the topic discovery tool.
 WriterZen will scan through the top 100 URLs to identify valuable topics that make you appear an expert to Google.